 Aquatic House and Orchid Collection

-The Aquatic House displays plants from Brooklyn Botanic Garden’s large orchid collection as well as a variety of tropical and subtropical aquatic and wet-environment plants from around the world.
+The Aquatic House displays plants from Brooklyn Botanic Garden’s orchid collection as well as a variety of tropical and subtropical aquatic and wet-environment plants from around the world.

 At the entry of the Aquatic House is a paludarium whose terrestrial components feature a variety of plants including ferns, mosses, aroids, and orchids, while waterfalls cascade into a six-foot-deep pool that displays both submerged and emergent aquatic plants.
 A second, larger pool features a variety of aquatic plants and trees as well as a naturalistic bog display.
 These wet-environment plantings highlight a range of physical adaptations plants have made to live in, on, and near water.